Sciatica in itself is the name given to the set of symptoms experienced by someone when their sciatic nerve is pinched.

 As previously stated, sciatica itself occurs when one of the spinal nerve roots is being compressed.
 Below are some of the reasons why this nerve becomes compressed:

-· Other causes such as a muscle spasm, nerve damage, bone spurs, or pregnancy may also trigger it.
+- Other causes such as a muscle spasm, nerve damage, bone spurs, or pregnancy may also trigger it.

 The main characteristic symptoms of sciatica are pain, weakness or numbness in your lower back and the back of your leg.
 Sometimes these symptoms can extend to your feet or even toes.
 Below you can find a more in-depth list of (bilateral) sciatica symptoms:

-4. A sensation that can be described as prickling or tingling like being pricked with needles running down the leg
+- A sensation that can be described as prickling or tingling that runs down the leg

-5. Numbness when trying to move the leg or foot.
+- Numbness when trying to move the leg or foot

 Diagnosis and Treatment